xjacka/FaJa/README.md

 RUN

-to run compiler and virtual machine type: java -jar faja.jar fajaSrc/Main
-  -> this will compile file Main.faja in folder fajaSrc and interpret them. to only compile file fajaSrc/Main into bytecode and print then to stdOut type: java -jar faja.jar fajaSrc/Main -c
+to run compiler and virtual machine type: java -jar FaJa.jar fajaSrc/Main command_line_arguments -> this will compile file Main.faja in folder fajaSrc and interpret them. to only compile file fajaSrc/Main into bytecode and print then to stdOut type: java -jar FaJa.jar fajaSrc/Main -c

 It is also possible to run program as groovy script (groovy must be installed in PATH). cd src